seirl/tsmapplication_public/README.md

 detailed below.

 This application uses TradeSkillMaster App APIs.
-You are permitted to use the TSM App APIs through an unmodified, officially-released version of this application.
-You are are also permitted to use the TSM App APIs in a modified version of this works for the purpose of contributing modifications back to the official repository in accordance with the license as long as doing so does not violate the [TradeSkillMaster Terms of Use / Privacy Policy](https://www.tradeskillmaster.com/site/terms).
+You are permitted to use the TSM App APIs through an unmodified, officially-released version of this application only.
 Any other usage of the TSM App APIs is strictly forbidden.

-Also, the TradeSkillMaster logo is property of TradeSkillMaster and may not be used for purposes which are not explicitly condoned by the TradeSkillMaster team.
+Also, the TradeSkillMaster logo is property of TradeSkillMaster and may not be used for purposes which are not explicitly permitted by the TradeSkillMaster team.